layan2k/ecommerce-next/README.md

 # Nextjs Ecommerce Project

-This is a project to create an Ecommerce website using Nextjs and Stripe.
+This is a project to create an Ecommerce website using Nextjs .
 The project is still under development and will be updated regularly.

 ## How to run the project locally